Db2-DTE-POC/wxddemo/docs/wxd-reference-vnc.md

    * VNC for watsonx userid (OSX) - <code style="color:blue;font-size:medium;">vnc://192.168.252.2:5901</code>
    * VNC for other VNC viewers - <code style="color:blue;font-size:medium;">192.168.252.2:5901</code>

-Use the Mac screen sharing app or an equivalent one on Windows (i.e., <a href="https://www.uvnc.com/downloads/ultravnc.html" target="_blank">UltraVNC</a>) to connect to watsonx.
+Use the Mac screen sharing app or an equivalent one on Windows (i.e., UltraVNC) to connect to watsonx.data.
 See [UltraVNC Installation](#ultravnc-installation) instructions below.

 You can connect using the OSX Safari browser by using the URL provided.
 It will automatically start the screen sharing application.